ADD CONDITION

 How should I store SPORT MUSCLE PAIN RELIEF THERAPY GEL?

-Store it at room temperature and keep it out of reach of children.
-Discard after opening.
+Store at room temperature, protect from excessive heat or open flame, and keep out of reach of children.

 Packaging Info